cooldragon12/game-with-ai-using-NEAT/README.md

-# Flappy Tite - A Flappy Bird Clone with a NEAT AI
+# Flappy Bird - A Flappy Bird Clone with a NEAT AI

 This is a simple clone of the popular mobile game Flappy Bird, made using the Pygame library.
 The game is controlled by a NEAT AI, which is a genetic algorithm that evolves a population of neural networks to play the game.